richardndungu94/Devsecops/Executive-Summary.md

 ---

-# 🏆 Demonstrated AppSec Role Readiness
+# Domains for the skills gained.

 ### ✔️ Application Security Engineer